MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/set-up-join-a-teams-call.md

 ms.custom: bap-template
 ---

-# Set up Join a Teams call feature for agent conversations with customers
+# Set up Join a Teams call for agents

 Join a Teams call is a feature that helps agents in your organization give their customers a more personalized support experience by using Teams to share their screen, connect through video, and offer remote control assistance.
 Customers don’t need to have a Teams license or previous experience using Teams.